Lindsey Buckingham: 1973–1974: Buckingham Nicks

-Buckingham and his then-girlfriend Stevie Nicks recorded seven demos in 1972 on a half-inch 4-track Ampex recorder kept at his father's coffee roasting plant in Daly City, then drove to Los Angeles to pursue a recording contract.
+Buckingham and his then-girlfriend Stevie Nicks recorded seven demos in 1972 on a half-inch 4-track Ampex recorder kept at his father's coffee-roasting plant in Daly City, then drove to Los Angeles to pursue a recording contract.
 In 1973, Polydor Records signed the pair.
 Their studio album, produced by Keith Olsen and second engineer Richard Dashut, Buckingham Nicks, was released in September 1973; however, soon after its release Polydor dropped the duo because of poor sales.
 To help make ends meet, Buckingham toured with Don Everly's backing band, singing Phil Everly's parts.

 1975–1980: Fleetwood Mac and mainstream success

 While investigating Sound City recording studio in California, Mick Fleetwood heard the song "Frozen Love" from the Buckingham Nicks studio album.
 Impressed, he asked who the guitarist was.
 By chance, Buckingham and Nicks were also in Sound City recording demos, and Buckingham and Fleetwood were introduced.
 When Bob Welch left Fleetwood Mac in December 1974, Fleetwood immediately contacted Buckingham and offered him the vacant guitar slot in his band.
 Buckingham told Fleetwood that he and Nicks were a team and that he didn't want to work without her.
 Fleetwood agreed to hire both of them, without an audition.
 Buckingham and Nicks then began a short tour to promote the Buckingham Nicks album.
 The touring band included drummers Bob Aguirre and Gary Hodges (playing simultaneously) and bassist Tom Moncrieff, who later played bass on Nicks' debut solo studio album Bella Donna (1981).
 When they played in Alabama, the one area where they saw appreciable sales, they told their fans they had joined Fleetwood Mac.

 Fleetwood Mac released their eponymously titled studio album in 1975, which reached number one on the American charts.
 Buckingham contributed two songs to the album, "Monday Morning" and "I'm So Afraid", while also singing lead on "Blue Letter" and Nicks' song "Crystal".
 "I'm So Afraid" and "Monday Morning" were intended for the planned follow-up Buckingham Nicks studio album, but they were instead used with Fleetwood Mac.

-Despite the success of the new line-up's first studio album, it was their second studio album together, Rumours (1977), that propelled the band to superstar status, becoming one of the best-selling studio albums of all time.
-Buckingham's "Go Your Own Way" was the lead single, soaring into the US Top Ten; also on the album were Buckingham's "Second Hand News" and "Never Going Back Again".
+Buckingham's second studio album with Fleetwood Mac, Rumours (1977), became one of the best-selling studio albums of all time and featured Buckingham's "Go Your Own Way" as the lead single, which reached number ten on the Billboard Hot 100; also on the album were Buckingham's "Second Hand News" and "Never Going Back Again".
 Buckingham also sang co-lead vocal on two of the band's biggest live staples: "The Chain", written by the entire band, and "Don't Stop", a Christine McVie number.